Vaccines & Screening

 • Testing will continue to be offered in UCSF Health clinics and at many locations in the community.

-• Occupational Health and Student Health and Counseling will maintain supplies of antigen tests available to faculty, staff and learners.
+• Occupational Health will maintain supplies of antigen tests available to faculty, staff and learners.

 • If you need testing guidance for COVID symptoms, exposure, or return to work following COVID infection, visit the Digital Screener or call the COVID Hotline (415-514-7328) for more information.

-• If you have any issues obtaining rapid antigen tests for return to work or school, check with Occupational Health Services or Student Health and Counseling Services.
+• If you have any issues obtaining rapid antigen tests for return to work or school, check with Occupational Health Services.

 Tuberculosis screening

-The annual TB symptom screening questionnaire is on the OHS Portal (MyAccess required).
+All UCSF Health employees must take the annual TB symptom screening questionnaire on the OHS Portal (VPN/MyAccess required from a UCSF computer).
 Employees without MyAccess who need assistance filing their annual questionnaire may come to OHS locations during drop-in hours for completion.

 Personnel who have tested positive in the past are required to have one baseline chest X-ray and thereafter complete an annual symptom review by dropping by one of our drop-in clinic locations during business hours.
 Chest X-rays will not be performed annually, but only if indicated based on the clinical presentation.
 At any time, if any employee has symptoms of TB (persistent cough, low grade fevers, unexplained weight loss, night sweats) further evaluation must be done.
 Please consult Occupational Health Services.